 During COVID, Phillips says, her coaching and speaking business, as well as sales of her book, Investing in Rental Property for Beginners, has increased significantly.
 “It's been the best year because people were finally at home.
 This gave them time, with everything shut down, to really focus on things they've always wanted.”

 Phillips joined Newsweek Expert Forum because she felt it was “an amazing networking opportunity.
 I am completely astounded at the level of access we get, not only to other people working on articles, but also to other thought leaders who are doing something new and different.”
-By connecting with other forum members, Phillips says she has the opportunity to engage in “more elevated conversations on how you blend the work environment with being a part of humanity.”
+By connecting with other high caliber thought leaders, Phillips says she has the opportunity to engage in “more elevated conversations on how you blend the work environment with being a part of humanity.”